Fire burns through 2 homes in Bronx, 2 firefighters hurt

 Flames could be seen shooting from the upper floors of the building.
 It quickly spread to the house next door.

 Firefighters used tower ladders and also fought the flames from inside the house.
-Firefighters were inside the occupied house when part of the structure collapsed around them.
+They were inside the occupied house when part of the structure collapsed around them.

 Two firefighters were treated for minor injuries battling what were described as "very treacherous conditions."

-Crews will search the debris from the vacant structure, although there are not believed to be any victims.
+Crews are search the debris from the vacant structure, although there are not believed to be any victims.

 The cause of the fire is under investigation.